+44 (0)1142041541

 Finish: Hand polished

-More than just a term made up to describe a high level of polish, ‘mirror polishing’ is a specific process with clearly defined objectives.
-Not only does the mirror finish give the steel a reflective surface that’s free from visible irregularities or imperfections; it also makes the bows and shanks supremely smooth and comfortable to hold which is crucial for any professional expected to handle shears for multiple hours a day.
+More than just a term made up to describe a high level of polish, mirror polishing is a specific finishing process for scissors and shears with clearly defined objectives.
+Not only does the mirror finish give the steel a reflective surface that’s free from visible irregularities or imperfections; it also makes the bows and shanks supremely smooth and comfortable to hold, which is crucial for any professional expected to handle shears for multiple hours a day.

 After rumbling comes a succession of finer polishing processes.
 Some of these involve special pieces of equipment, such as soft ‘scurf’ or ‘bob’ wheels loaded with polishing compound, which gently abrase the steel.
+The result is a surface hardness and smoothness that improves both cutting performance and long-term durability.
 A final cosmetic polish is done by hand, before the mirror-polished shears are sent out to scatter the glorious sunlight in your corner of the world.